 "In these cash-strapped environments, you can understand why the districts would want to get more money.
 But the effect is that it's injurious to the nutritional quality of the food," Minnesota's Runge says.

 Wagner suggests several other options for the U.S. Department of Agriculture, which operates the national lunch program, including a ban on indirect costs for school food services that don't meet nutrition guidelines.
 That might encourage school boards to invest in infrastructure to cook healthier food, hoping to yield greater revenue in the long run.

 In general, Wagner argues, the USDA offers few carrots or sticks to push schools toward serving healthy food.
 Under the terms of the national program, schools that don't meet nutrition standards must develop a corrective action plan with their state, which has authority to take away subsidies.
 But states rarely cut funding, because it's perceived to be even more detrimental to the health of students.
 Although a 2004 law mandated that school districts create wellness policies, including on nutrition, there is little oversight to make sure written policies are implemented.

 Wagner's paper, the first to examine meal prices and buying patterns at hundreds of schools, shows the problem may not be as insurmountable as previously thought.
-"These are clear findings suggesting we could be doing a lot better," Runge said.
+"These are clear findings suggesting we could be doing a lot better," Runge says.